The long room in trinity college dublin library a must see on a 2 days Dublin itinerary

 Can you see Dublin in 2 days?

 Dublin city is compact and most of the main tourist attractions are within walking distance of each other so 2 days in Dublin is more than enough.
-But if you do have more time to spend in Dublin then I recommend checking out the seaside villages of Dalkey and Howth (you can get the DART out).
+But if you do have more time to spend in Dublin then we recommend checking out the seaside villages near Dublin, such as Dalkey or even take a day trip to Howth (you can get the DART out).

 Day one: of your 2 days Dublin itinerary